Skip to main content

 These are the ingredients and techniques you'll want to know if your dog has diarrhea

-Whether or not your pup suffers from chronic stomach upset, diarrhea is never fun to deal with.
-There’s never a good time for it, but unfortunately, it happens to us all every now and again — your dog included.
-You may notice your pup eating grass or other non-food items, but there’s a good chance you’ll notice the loose and irregular bowel movements before anything else.
+Whether your pup suffers from chronic stomach upset or the occasional bout of irritation, diarrhea is never fun to deal with.
+There’s no good time for it, but unfortunately, it happens to us all every now and again — your dog included.
+You may notice your pup eating grass or other nonfood items if this is the case, but there’s a good chance you’ll notice loose and irregular bowel movements before anything else.

 If you’ve been wondering, “What can I give my dog for diarrhea?” this one is for you.
 Read on for all the answers you wish you’d found earlier, from DIY remedies to helpful foods you may already have in your cabinet.
 Here’s how to treat canine diarrhea at home.

-A black and white Border Collie eating grass.
+A black and white border collie eating grass.

-What home remedies can I give my dog for diarrhea?
+What can I give my dog for diarrhea?
 Foods and ingredients that can make a difference

 No one wants to make an unnecessary trip to the vet’s office, especially your pup.
-Luckily, diarrhea on its own probably won’t need a full checkup.
-Still, you should let your vet know before taking on some of these at-home remedies.
+Luckily, diarrhea on its own probably won’t need a checkup.
+Still, you should inform your vet before taking on some of these at-home remedies.
 Others, however, are as safe and simple as preparing a bland meal or two.
+Whatever you choose, be sure to keep an eye on your furry friend until they’re back to normal.

 Someone's hand holds a pill in front of a pug